 This week I thought a lot about Barbara Bush.
 First of all, who would have thought Barbara would go before George?
 Did you, like me, figure – with her indomitable spirit – Mrs. Bush would outlast George by years?
 But that wasn’t in the cards.
 Reports from the family said that Barbara, with humor and […]Read More

 Yesterday was the big day!
 The Five-Year Marriage is officially published!
+It’s not out to the public yet, but this week I invited some of my friends to my office to share the celebration.
 I have to admit, I was a bit nervous.
-I’ve been talking about – and living – the Five-Year Marriage for a long time.
-Some have loved the idea and others have hated it.
-But that was always on a small scale.
-And I […]Read More
+I’ve been talking about – and living – the Five-Year Marriage for […]Read More

 I get a kick out of reading advice columns and, recently, it was a Carolyn Hax column.
 The title grabbed me: “Reexamine goals with ‘aimless’ husband.”
 It is about a problem that is pretty common in marriage – unclear expectations.
 The question is from a successful woman.
 In her marriage of a couple years, she […]Read More